How Jut Works

 Google Earth

-The point on the planetary surface that maximizes the impressiveness of P is known as the base of P. A mountain’s base is usually located at the bottom of a major mountain face or in a neighboring valley.
+The point on the planetary surface that maximizes the impressiveness of P is called the base of P. A mountain’s base is usually located at the bottom of a major mountain face or in a neighboring valley.
 The base can be thought of as a mountain’s most impressive viewpoint.

 Jut of Well-Known Mountains